Louis-MG/anvio_pangenome_manual/README.md

 ## Special treatment of fungi

-Malssezia are fungi and thus would be poorly annotated using prodigal.
+Malassezia are fungi and thus would be poorly annotated using prodigal.
 Download the '.gbff' file of their genomes on RefSeq and get the right files from it with :
 ```bash
 anvi-script-process-genbank -i malassezia_restricta_genomic.gbff \
                             --output-gene-calls malassezia_restricta_gene_calls.tsv \